Edwin-Yee/toy_OCR_task/README.md

 Install Pytesseract for OCR task
 - The following three lines only need to run once:
 - pip install pytesseract
-- brew install tesseract
+- brew install tesseract (for Mac users make sure you have Homebrew installed!)
 - Retrieve starter code from documentation: https://pypi.org/project/pytesseract/ using GitHub Desktop (or git clone)

 ## Instructions to reproduce the output
-- git clone the repository
+- git clone the repository (easiest way is to download GitHub Desktop)
 - cd into the code folder in terminal
 - run: python3 digitize_numbers.py